 World Multiple Sclerosis Day, falling on May 30, invites dialogue on the disease.
-Multiple Sclerosis (MS) is a chronic progressive disease where the insulating covers of the nervous system are damaged.
+Multiple Sclerosis (MS) is a relapse-remitting disease with a very slow progression.
 MS is also known as encephalomyelitis disseminata, and its symptoms include muscle weakness, double vision, and mental/physical problems.
 Due to the lack of research studies on the disease, the exact causes behind it are generally unknown.
 Many scientists believe that there might be a connection between the onset of the disease and genes and/or nerve-cell dysfunction.
 Furthermore, there is no permanent cure as of yet.
 The symptoms can be relieved using the right set of treatments and medication.

 History of World Multiple Sclerosis Day